NREL/OpenStudio-user-documentation/docs/next_steps/CreatingYourModel.md

 ------

 ## Air, Plant and Zone HVAC Systems
-OpenStudio names HVAC systems and components to match EnergyPlus.
-So if you are familiar with EnergyPlus you will be able to recognize components names, like FanConstantVolumeModel.

 The HVAC Systems tab is used to create, inspect, and edit air and plant loops.
 The green “+” at the top left is used to add template or empty loops, and the “x” next to it will delete them.
 The pull-down at the top right of the body is to select which loop to displayed.